mantidproject/mantidimaging/docs/Design/ISIS_Imaging/ISIS_Imaging_general.md

 ### GUI
 The GUI should use the MVP pattern, making it easier to mock and unit test.
 Mocking should be done with the python built-in `mock`.
 There should be an associated mock and presenter unit testing for every MVP used.

-# Guidelines for ISIS Imaging CORE
+# Guidelines for MantidImaging CORE
 ## CUDA filter expansion
 Integrating a package that supports CUDA has potential for improvement and expansion of the imaging filters.